Page High School Handbook

 While we realize that students forget items at home, we encourage parents to allow their students to take responsibility for their own things.
-Items that are dropped off in Front Office will only be delivered during a student’s study hall or lunch.
+Items that are dropped off in the front office will only be delivered during a student’s study hall or lunch.
 Items such as balloons and flowers will not be released to students until the end of the day.
 Due to the nature of our lunch period, we will not accept outside food (fast food, take-out).
 Classes will not be disrupted unless it is in regards to an early dismissal or is authorized by administration.

 Regular Diploma: Students who have fulfilled the requirements for graduation set by the State of Tennessee and the Williamson County Board of Education as outlined above receive a regular diploma.